 The Air Force has over 150 enlisted jobs.
 As of 2016, all of these positions are open to applicants of all genders.
 The Air Force calls their enlisted jobs "Air Force Specialty Codes," or "AFSCs."

 The Air Force has two enlistment options: Guaranteed Job, and Guaranteed Aptitude Area.
 Under the "Guaranteed Job" program, the applicant is guaranteed training in a specific AFSC (Air Force Job).
 Under the Guaranteed Aptitude program, the applicant is guaranteed that they will be selected for a job that falls into one of the designated aptitude areas.
 The Air Force has divided all of their jobs into four aptitude areas (General, Electronic, Mechanical, and Administrative).

 The Application Process

-To provide maximum flexibility for the Air Force to meet their needs, only about 40 percent of all job slots are made available to the Air Force Recruiting Command for guaranteed jobs.
-The remaining 60 percent are reserved for those enlisting under the Guaranteed Aptitude Area program.
-The way the process generally works is that applicants travel to the Military Entrance Processing Station (MEPS), where they take the ASVAB, undergo a medical examination, and meet with a security clearance specialist, to determine their qualifications.
+To provide maximum flexibility for the Air Force to meet their needs, only about 40% of all job slots are made available to the Air Force Recruiting Command for guaranteed jobs.
+The remaining 60% are reserved for those enlisting under the Guaranteed Aptitude Area program.
+The way the process generally works is that applicants travel to the Military Entrance Processing Station (MEPS), where they take the ASVAB, undergo a medical examination, and meet with a security clearance specialist to determine their qualifications.